david-xhk/binary_tree/README.rst

  Checking a Node
 -----------------

-The following functions can be used to check if a :class:`~binary_tree.Node` has certain properties.
+The following :mod:`~binary_tree.node` functions functions can be used to check if a :class:`~binary_tree.Node` has certain properties.

 is_node()
 ^^^^^^^^^